Beyond the web app

 Run a one-click bulk sync to bring your 1st-degree LinkedIn connections into NetworkOS — name, headline, current company, photo, profile URL, and when you connected — with a live progress bar.
 It's the fastest way to seed your graph with everyone you know on LinkedIn.

-How it relates to the app and Claude
+How it relates to Claude

-The extension agent uses the same engine as the in-app chat assistant and the NetworkOS connector in Claude — so what you can ask for is consistent everywhere.
+The extension agent uses the same engine as the chat assistant in the NetworkOS connector in Claude — so what you can ask for is consistent everywhere.
 The difference is reach: the extension can see the web page in front of you, which makes it the right tool for research and capture while you browse.